eggheads/eggdrop/doc/sphinx_source/using/core.rst

     reaches the size of 550 kilobytes.
 Note that this only works if you have keep-all-logs set to 0 (OFF).

-  set quick-logs 0
-    This could be good if you have had a problem with logfiles filling your quota/hard disk or if you log +p and publish it to the web, and you need more up-to-date info.
-Note that this setting might increase the CPU usage of your bot (on the other hand it will decrease your RAM usage).

   set raw-log 0
     This setting allows you the logging of raw incoming server traffic via console/log flag 'r', raw outgoing server traffic via console/log mode